lyrebird-voice-changer/lyrebird/README.md

 ### Manually

-If a package for your distro isn't provided above then you can use the provided installer script:
+If a package for your distro isn't provided above then you can install the requirements below and use the provided installer script:

 1. Download the latest `tar.gz` from the [releases page](https://github.com/lyrebird-voice-changer/lyrebird/releases) and extract it
 2. Make sure you satisfy all requirements listed below (e.g. Python 3.7, using PulseAudio, sox)
 3. Run `install.sh` to install dependencies and Lyrebird itself
 4. Launch Lyrebird from your preferred application launcher (e.g. GNOME, Rofi)

+## Requirements

+Installing via package manager will automatically install these packages, only concern yourself with these if you are using the install script.

+- **Python 3.7+** - Ubuntu/Debian `python3` / Arch `python3`
+    - **toml** - Ubuntu/Debian `python3-toml` / Arch `python-toml`
+    - **python-gobject** - Ubuntu/Debian `python3-gi` / Arch `python-gobject`
+- **pavucontrol** - Ubuntu/Debian `pavucontrol` / Arch `pavucontrol`
+- **SoX** - Ubuntu/Debian `sox libsox-fmt-pulse` / Arch `sox`
+- PulseAudio utilities (compatible with PipeWire) - Ubuntu/Debian `pipewire-pulse pulseaudio-utilities`

+One-liners for install:

+  * Ubuntu/Debian - `sudo apt install python3 python3-toml python3-gi pavucontrol sox libsox-fmt-pulse pulseaudio-utilities`
+  * Arch - `sudo pacman -S python3 python-toml python-gobject pavucontrol sox`

+*(If you wish to see your distro here please submit an issue/pull request for this section.)*

-## Usage
+## Lyrebird Usage

 1. Select a preset or set a custom pitch and flip the switch
 2. Change the input device for the application to **Lyrebird Virtual Input**, this can be done in-app or using `pavucontrol` if you're not given the option